aarondwi/aarondwi.github.io/SQLCostlySugar.md

-# SQL is costly sugar for oltp
+# SQL is costly sugar for OLTP

 ## Why?